vuepress/core/docs/advanced/architecture.md

 As a developer, you must be aware of that VuePress has two main parts: **Node App** and **Client App**, which is important when developing plugins and themes:

 - The entry file of a plugin or a theme will be loaded in Node App.
-So you need to use CommonJS format for them.
 - Client files will be loaded in Client App, which will be handled by bundler.
-For example, layouts, components, app setup files, app enhance files, etc. You'd better use ESM format for them.
+For example, layouts, components, app setup files, app enhance files, etc.

 ## Core Process and Hooks